Black Country Healthcare NHS Foundation Trust

-Black Country Healthcare NHS Foundation Trust is an NHS foundation trust which provides mental health services in Sandwell and Wolverhampton, specialist health services for people with learning disabilities in Dudley, Walsall, Sandwell and Wolverhampton and community healthcare services in Dudley.
+Black Country Healthcare NHS Foundation Trust is an NHS foundation trust which provides specialist mental health, learning disability, and community healthcare services for the population of the Black Country.

-Bob Piper has been the chairman of the trust since 2004.
-It became a foundation trust in 2009.
+The trust was established on 1 April 2020 after merging Black Country Partnership NHS Foundation Trust and Dudley and Walsall Mental Health Partnership NHS Trust.

+Marsha Foster has been chief executive since January 2023 and Philip Gayle has been chairman since December 2024.
 Half the board members are black and minority ethnic, the only trust in England to achieve that.

+History

+The Black Country Partnership NHS Foundation Trust (BCPFT) was formed on the 1 April 2011.
+Formerly the Sandwell Mental Health and Social Care Foundation Trust, the name change signified a broader range of services across the region.

 The trust was given £89,000 from the Nursing Technology Fund in March 2014 which is to be spent on mobile devices.